NEU-DS-4200-S20/s-l-project-sbn3/README.md

 * `js` will contain all JavaScript files you write.

   * `visualization.js` is the main code that builds all your visualizations.
 Each visualization should be built following the [Reusable Chart model](https://bost.ocks.org/mike/chart/)

+  * `table.js` is the code that creates and manipulates the table in the visualization

+  * `map.js`is the code that creates and manipulates the map in the visualization

 * `lib` will contain any JavaScript library you use.
 It currently includes D3.